nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 uncertain.
 The framework ensures I act with confidence, even in the most challenging times.

 > This rulebook exists to protect me from myself.

+**Mutual Fund investments are subject to market risks, read all scheme related documents carefully.**